lexmag/elixir-style-guide/README.md

   end
   ```

-  Always use the indentation above if there's an `else` clause.
+  Always use the indentation above if there's an `else` option.
 If there isn't, the following indentation works as well:

   ```elixir
   with {:ok, date} <- Calendar.ISO.date(year, month, day),